 - Very common in the Pokémon anime.
 Trainers can use anywhere from one to six Pokemon to battle each other, but matches will almost always end with a one-on-one fight.

 - Adding a layer to that, many of those final one-on-one fights will end with both combatants being so exhausted that whoever can land the next successful attack will win.
 The last play of the last play.
+One major exception is in the Hoenn region when Ash faces Wattson.
+His Pikachu had absorbed a lot of electricity by mistake, and proceeds to KO all 3 of Wattson's Pokemon with only Pikachu.

 - Almost all the matches shown in the anime version of Ro-Kyu-Bu! comes down to this.